iamprmgvyt/All-In-One/README.md

 Explanation

-TOKEN → Your bot token from [Discord Developer Portal]{https://discord.com/developers/applications}
+TOKEN → Your bot token from Discord Developer Portal

 CLIENT_ID → Your bot’s client ID.